delb-xml/delb-py/README.rst

 A DOM API inspired wrapper around lxml.

-XML documents for Kenny and all other kids too.
+XML encoded text documents for Kenny and all other kids too.

 …